 The injured had also previously argued that his family purchased policies for four vehicles, intending to stack coverage of each policy to maximize coverage.
 The injured claimed that the policy rejection form should have explicitly discussed the cost of UM/UIM coverage per car alongside the available coverage to meet the requirements under New Mexico law.
 The Court of Appeals determined that the policy rejection form met the threshold established by case law by providing the relevant premium cost, and it was not required to list the total amount of stacked coverage.

 When you’ve been injured in a car accident, you need an attorney who knows what the law requires within car insurance policies.
-The New Mexico car accident attorneys at the Parnall Law Firm, LLC have the personal injury experience you need to aggressively negotiate and litigate your case.
+The New Mexico car accident attorneys at the Parnall Law Firm have the personal injury experience you need to aggressively negotiate and litigate your case.
 Our office will tirelessly pursue the damages you need to cover household bills and medical expenses incurred as a result of your injury.
 For a free, confidential consultation call 505-332-BERT today.